ucsd-cse-spis-2016/spis16-project-planning-robotics-Elaine--Tiffany/README.md

 * Fourth stage: Either have the robot pick up and object or circle around an object at the end of the course.
 * Fifth stage: (If time - more advanced) place multiple objects for the robot to find in the obstacle course and have a seven segment display show the number of objects the robot has found.

+#Where we are as of 8/29/16
+We wrote code for a robot that dodges obstacles by turning right, detecting a certain distance in respect to a threshold, then turning left (obstacle avoidance).
+We did this through a set of 4 states (state0 - state3).
+Tomorrow we plan on adding additional states that allow the robot to go around (or maneuveur) obstacles.
 ---------------------
 Pre writeup ideas: